fpl/lovergine.com/posts/2026-02-08-android-ssh-client.md

 connections.
 When one needs to use a keyboard, in many cases the appropriate device is inevitably a laptop or a desktop computer.
 Anyway, sometimes it happens  that the mobile phone should be used as an SSH client for an emergency or to perform simple remote tasks.
-Possibly something that is usable, decently supported, and can share common configurations among multiple devices with a reasonable level of security.
+Possibly using an app that is usable, decently supported, and can share common configurations among multiple devices with a reasonable level of security.